nottrobin/robinwinslow.uk/_posts/2020-11-14-publish-early-publish-often.md

 description: 'Why publishing unpolished, quick drafts may be a good strategy'
 layout: post
 ---
-This is going to fly in the face of conventional wisdom.
+This may fly in the face of conventional wisdom.

 # What bloggers will tell you